More than a dozen Marylanders have been confirmed dead in an aviation crash near Ronald Reagan Washington National Airport that shook the nation.

-American Airlines Flight No. 5342 was en route from Wichita, Kansas, to Washington on Wednesday night when it collided with a Sikorsky H-60 helicopter midair, sending both aircraft into the Potomac River.
+American Airlines Flight No. 5342 was en route from Wichita, Kansas, to Washington on Jan.
+29 when it collided with a Sikorsky H-60 helicopter midair, sending both aircraft into the Potomac River.

-The 64 people aboard the American Airlines flight and the three soldiers in the helicopter are all presumed dead, making this likely one of the deadliest airline crashes in the U.S. since November 2001.
-As of Friday, 41 bodies had been recovered and 28 were positively identified.
+The 64 people aboard the American Airlines flight and the three soldiers in the helicopter all died, making it one of the deadliest airline crashes in the U.S. since November 2001.
+As of this week, all 67 bodies had been recovered and most positively identified.

 The Marylanders confirmed dead come from a wide range of backgrounds from the southern to central regions of the state.
 They were hunters, figure skaters and company executives.
 Here are their stories.